Colestyramine: Medical uses

+Research

+Studies in rodents have shown an association between alterations in the metabolism of bile acids with age-related cognitive decline.
+Experiments in rodents have shown that the use of cholestyramine alleviates cognitive decline in normalising conjugated primary bile acids and ammonia; findings that indicate a potential therapeutic role for cholestyramine in targeting intestinal bile acid absorption for age-related cognitive impairment.

 Available forms

 Colestyramine is available as powder form, in 4-g packets, or in larger canisters.
 In the United States, it can be purchased either as a generic medicine, or as Questran or Questran Light (Bristol-Myers Squibb).

 Dosage

 A typical dose is 4 to 8 g once or twice daily, with a maximum dose of 24 g/d.

 Side effects

 These side effects have been noted: